C.J. Henley C.J. Henley

 Composite Bonding in Jacksonville: Small Changes, Big Impact

-When people search “cosmetic dentistry near me,” they’re usually not looking for something extreme.
-Most patients want a small improvement that makes a big difference — a chip, a dark edge, a gap they’ve always noticed in photos.
+When people search “cosmetic dentistry near me,” they’re rarely looking for something dramatic.
+Most patients want a small improvement that makes a noticeable difference — a chip, a dark edge, a gap they’ve always seen in photos.

 What Is Composite Bonding?

-Composite bonding uses tooth-colored resin to reshape, rebuild, or enhance teeth.
-It’s minimally invasive, preserves your natural tooth structure, and can often be completed in a single visit.
+Composite bonding uses tooth-colored resin to reshape, rebuild, or refine teeth.
+It’s minimally invasive, preserves natural tooth structure, and is often completed in a single visit.

 • Repairing chipped or fractured teeth